-1.20.
-Applying for Graduation
+1.23.
+Applying for Graduation (Graduation Clearance)

 In the term during which you expect to complete your program of study, you must request graduation clearance through the CLASS system.
 CLASS is available through eCampus.
+In CLASS, please access My Graduation, and then follow instructions.